ovrclk/disco/README.md

 ## Motivation

 A notable majority of blockchain nodes are deployed on three providers (Amazon, Google, and Microsoft) -- contrary to their values of decentralization.

-Over [60% of the Ethereum nodes run on one](https://thenextweb-com.cdn.ampproject.org/c/s/thenextweb.com/hardfork/2019/09/23/ethereum-nodes-cloud-services-amazon-web-services-blockchain-hosted-decentralization/amp) on Amazon alone.
+Over [60% of the Ethereum nodes run on Amazon](https://thenextweb-com.cdn.ampproject.org/c/s/thenextweb.com/hardfork/2019/09/23/ethereum-nodes-cloud-services-amazon-web-services-blockchain-hosted-decentralization/amp) alone.

-Our priority at [Akash](https://akash.network) is to help the community at large retain core values without compromising convenience by offering them a platform that's far richer than the cloud providers.
+Our priority at [Akash](https://akash.network) is to help the broader community retain core values without compromising convenience by offering them a platform that's far richer than the cloud providers.

 ## Layers and Components